Contact details for all access enquiries

 All activities and stages are situated on the grass fields of the park.
 Such terrain can become muddy in wet weather that can limit access across fields and mobility can become difficult.
 Access across these fields is not an issue when the sun is shining and ground conditions are dry.

 Show opening times are 12 noon to 8pm with a last entry time of 7:30pm on both days.

 Public safety is paramount for all public events in Lambeth.
 There has been a reassessment of the security and crowd management plan for the event.
 This means we have had to make changes to the layout of the show, as well as introduce a perimeter fence.

 All park gates will be open to the public as usual.
-Upon entering Brockwell Park, there will be two show entrances; one at Herne Hill and one close to the Brockwell Lido / Brixton Water Lane.
+Upon entering Brockwell Park, there will be four show entrances; one at Herne Hill, one close to the Brockwell Lido and a further two entrances on the Tulse Hill side of the park.
 Please follow signage and instructions from security staff as you enter lanes who will perform the searches before you can enter the event.
 For visitors with access requirements, pushchairs, prams, wheelchairs and young children there will be dedicated express lanes for you to use at both entrances to minimise queuing time for you, where possible.

 Our map will assist you in planning your visit and the best entrance for you to arrive at.